opensearch-project/documentation-website/_observing-your-data/alerting/per-cluster-metrics-monitors.md

 Per cluster metrics monitors are a type of alert monitor that collects and analyzes metrics from a single cluster, providing insights into the cluster's performance and health.
 You can set alerts to monitor certain conditions, such as when:

 - Cluster health reaches yellow or red status.
-- Cluster-level metrics, such as CPU usage and JVM memory usage, reach specified thresholds.
+- Cluster-level metrics---for example, CPU usage and JVM memory usage---reach specified thresholds.
 - Node-level metrics---for example, available disk space, JVM memory usage, and CPU usage---reach specified thresholds.
 - Total number of documents stored reaches specified thresholds.